ydumburs/opentok-android-media-transformers-java/README.md

         buttonBlur.setBackgroundColor(Color.RED);
     }
 ```
+Define another Bitmap for the newly added image file.
 Loads a drawable image resource into a Bitmap, then saves this bitmap as a PNG file in the app's internal storage directory, handling any potential I/O errors.
 ```
 Bitmap bitmap2 = BitmapFactory.decodeResource(resources, R.drawable.meeting);
         meetingImageFile = new File(context.getFilesDir(), resourceName + ".png");